 - engenders a feeling of community and belonging;

 - supports positive behaviour and discipline;

 - is practical and smart;

 - identifies the children with the school, and encourages identity with the school;

 - makes children feel equal to their peers in terms of appearance;

 - prevents children coming to school in fashion or ‘designer’ label clothes that could be distracting in class or create a sense of competition;

 - is regarded as suitable, appropriate and value for money by most parents.

 We ask all parents who send their children to our school to support the school uniform policy.

-The school welcomes children from all backgrounds and faith communities.
-If there are strong reasons, e.g. on religious grounds, why parents want their child to wear clothes that differ from school uniform, the school will give consideration to such requests.
-Similarly, should an item of school uniform prove problematic for a pupil with disabilities then parents are invited to draw this to the attention of the headteacher.
+Southill Primary welcomes children from all backgrounds and faith communities.
+If there are strong reasons, e.g. on religious grounds, why parents would like their child to wear clothes that differ from school uniform, the school will give consideration to such requests.
+Similarly, should an item of school uniform prove problematic for a pupil with disabilities, parents are invited to draw this to the attention of the headteacher.